IParn/LimecoinX/README.md

 Energy Saving - Since X11 is much less strenuous on graphics cards, it runs a lot cooler and saves a lot on electricity costs.
 This is an extremely important factor, the X11 algo can run coolly without any added external cooling and hence allowing for more underclocking and undervolting.
-It�s a win-win situation!
+It is a win-win situation!

+With its merchant friendly design, LIMX has a bright future.

 There is GPU mining software available for X11 which makes it a suitable hashing solution.